amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ### Afterthoughts

-Another good practice after refactoring is to review the code looking for parts that could be written better.
+A good practice after refactoring is to review the code looking for parts that could be written better.
 I have a couple of thoughts.

 #### Why use a collection of `StudentTable` and a index?